 There seems to be a growing trend with my inquiries lately from people reaching out as their dogs are aging or not in the best of health.
 They tell me their dog is getting older and experiencing some health issues or they believe he is nearing the end of his life.
 They want those final memories preserved in photos.

 This is one of the reasons I offer Rainbow Sessions.
-Created specifically for pets preparing to cross the Rainbow Bridge due to illness or aging, these sessions include a variety of collection options to ensure that you walk away from our time together with heartwarming images and beautiful products.
+Created specifically for pets preparing to cross the Rainbow Bridge due to illness or aging, these sessions include three complimentary 8×10 prints to ensure that you walk away from our time together with heartwarming images and beautiful products.
 We will let your pet set the pace for a calm and relaxed session that can be held on-location or in the privacy and comfort of your home or backyard.
 Rainbow Sessions are not designed to be sad, but rather a celebration of the joy and love between you and your pet.
 Sure, you (OK, both of us) may shed a few tears, but every one of my clients who has booked a Rainbow Session tells me what a cathartic experience it was.

 The point is time is running short.
 Our four-legged friends grow and change so quickly and their years with us are not guaranteed.
 While those tail-wagging memories will stay with you long after your pet has crossed the Rainbow Bridge, there’s nothing quite like the gift of having tangible photos to cherish, display, and reflect upon.